 I’m not one for new year’s resolutions and I believe wholeheartedly in making a change whenever it strikes you, regardless of the calendar date.
 However, I can also relate to feeling the need for a physical reset after the indulgences of the holidays.
-Whatever the case may be, if you are working on any sort of fitness goals and needing some support or encouragement, I thought sharing my perspective and some tips that have worked for me might be helpful for some of you.
+Whatever the case may be, if you are working on any sort of fitness goals and needing some support or encouragement, incorporating innovative options like Lafayette CoolSculpting into your regimen can provide an extra boost.
+I thought sharing my perspective and some tips that have worked for me might be helpful for some of you.

 Though I was fairly active throughout most of my childhood and adolescence, it took me upwards of 30 years as well as finding some sort of stability post early motherhood and my years of medical training before I reached what finally feels like a healthy balance and true enjoyment in exercise.
 While some people are naturally athletic and grow up in families that promote this sort of thing, that’s not me and this stuff just isn’t easy.
 Particularly as a result of social media, it often feels like you are the only person who isn’t killing workouts, running competitive races, and smashing fitness goals.
 For all the rest of us average humans, I thought I would share some of what has helped me find and maintain a consistent and joyful fitness routine.

 If anyone had told me ten years ago that I would really love and look forward to exercising, I would have thought they were nuts.
 Now, it’s accurate!